 9. Experience the Uniqueness of Omoide Yokocho

-During your exploration, you will come across a lot of barbecue stalls selling tasty yakitori.
+You will come across a lot of barbecue stalls selling tasty yakitori.

 Take a bite of these grilled chicken skewers and pair them with some cheap drinks.
-Don’t worry because there is an endless array of local bars around.

 10. Relish the Sushi in Shinjuku